humhub/documentation/docs/develop/pull-requests.md

 Unit tests are always welcome.
 Tested and well covered code greatly simplifies the task of checking your contributions.

+## CLA

+To have your contribution accepted, you, as the author of the pull request, need to accept our Contributor License Agreement (CLA).
+A CLA is an agreement that ensures you have the necessary rights and permissions to contribute the code or changes you submit to our open-source project.
+You can review and accept the CLA at this link: https://cla-assistant.io/humhub/humhub

 ## Documentation

 - **Core Changes** Should always be briefly described in the documentation in the [Migration Guide](modules-migrate.md).